 Before, I was always too scared of the repercussions of hitting someone to act.
 But that day, I felt godly, shaking with adrenaline.
 My muscles seethed with power and rage, yet I felt no fear of repercussions because I knew I was in the right.

 Sure, I was embarrassed for causing a scene at the party, but no one said or did anything.
-The kid’s friends were suddenly a little scared and formed newfound respect for my boundaries.
+The guy’s friends were suddenly a little scared and formed newfound respect for my boundaries.

-After I calmed down and apologized to the host, I went over to the kid, and we shook hands.
+After I calmed down and apologized to the host, I went over to him, and we shook hands.
 (Note: When you stand up for yourself, bullies stop messing with you.)

 While I’m not promoting punching the next person who disagrees with you, I can attest that standing up for yourself after taking crap for a long time is the most fantastic feeling, especially when you have ADHD.
 At that moment, I realized that the harshest repercussions sometimes flow from our inaction — when we don’t stand up to those who deserve it.